Gabriele Dambrone

 Gabriele Dambrone is a 1943 German drama film directed by Hans Steinhoff and starring Gusti Huber, Siegfried Breuer and Christl Mardayn.
 It was shot at the Babelsberg Studios in Berlin.
 Location shooting took place in Vienna and Tyrol.
-It was an expensive production, with a budget of 1,627,000 Reichsmarks, but was a popular success at the box office.
+This was an expensive production with a budget of 1,627,000 Reichsmarks.
+The film was a popular success at the box office.